nfrerebeau/TaphoCeram/README.md

 Please cite this compendium as:

 > Frerebeau, N., Ben Amara, A. and Cantin, N. (2020). *Compendium of R
-> code and data for “Analyse de données de composition et identification
+> code and data for “Alterations of ceramic materials: compositional
-> des altérations géochimiques des matériaux céramiques : le cas des
-> productions d’un atelier ibérique (Teruel, Espagne ; IIe-Ier
+> data analysis of an Iberian workshop (Teruel, Spain; 2nd-1st c.
+BC)”*.
-> millénaire avant J.-C.)”*.
-Accessed 26 avril 2020.
+> Accessed 16 juin 2020.
 Online at
 > <https://doi.org/10.5281/zenodo.2613512>.

 ## Licenses